 We all remember ChristChurch Cathedral as a place where people came to worship from across the city and across the world.
 It was a place for civic occasions and a space where those passing by could come and enjoy a time of quiet reflection.
 We are all waiting for this to become a reality again.

-Since the release of the findings of this report, the Church Property Trustees have formed a working group with the Government to investigate whether the issues of cost and safety outlined in the report are able to be addressed in order to reinstate ChristChurch Cathedral as it appeared prior to the earthquakes.
-Findings from this working party are expected to be announced by the end of April 2016.
+Since the release of the findings of this report, Church Property Trustees has formed a working group with the Government to investigate whether the issues of cost and safety outlined in the report are able to be addressed in order to reinstate ChristChurch Cathedral as it appeared prior to the earthquakes.
+Findings from this working party are expected to be announced by the end of 2016.

 We wish you grace and peace as you wait with us to see a Cathedral back in Cathedral Square.